AmpliconSuite/AmpliconClassifier/README.md

 - `Linear`: A focal amplification with few to no significant rearrangments evident - frequently the exact mechanism is unclear.
 Label also includes low CN focal amplifications caused by tandem duplications.
 - `No-FSCNA`: The AA amplicon is valid, but AC did not detect a focal significant copy-number amplification.
 - `Invalid`: The AA amplicon failed AC validity checks, such as when cycles are removed by low-complexity filtering.
 AC also marks high foldback-orientation artifact cases as `Invalid` and logs QC guidance for re-running AmpliconSuite-pipeline with stricter foldback pair support.
-- `Virus`: If the GRCh38_viral reference was used with AA, then this amplicon corresponds to a viral genome.
+- `Virus`: If the GRCh38_viral reference was used, then this amplicon corresponds to an oncoviral genome.

 #### ****`[prefix]_gene_list.tsv`****
 Reports the genes present on amplicons with each classification, and which genomic feature (e.g. ecDNA_1, BFB_1, etc), it is located on, along with the copy number and which end(s) of the gene have been lost ("truncated"), will be one of `None`, `5p` (5-prime end), `3p` (3-prime end) or `5p_3p` if both.
 Genes are sourced from RefGene and most lncRNAs and micro-RNAs are excluded from the report.